Qazzquimby/prototypical-tactics-game/tactics-site/public/rules.md

 When a hero dies, the opponent takes their figure and keeps it on their side of the table.
 Each killed hero is worth 1 point at the end of the game.

-The map's description will explain the scoring mechanism.
+There's usually an additional scoring mechanism in the map's description (hover over map).

 ### Control Points